Review by Freddie

 The deck measures approximately 8 x 14 cm and is of good sturdy, but flexible cardstock.
 There does not appear to be any type of sheen applied to these cards and they have a quality satin like finish to them.
 The original back to this deck in 1927 was originally a pale blue and they have used a similar shade of blue here, but added a multi-colour art deco design not unlike a stained glass window.
 I have included a scan of the back here at Aeclectic along with other sample cards from this pack.
 The little white book is in the original French Wirth wrote them in.
 This deck is printed in Canada (at this time it can still be ordered directly from the publisher), but most readily available in Europe.
 The deck is moderately expensive for a 22 card pack, but for those who long for a more quality and accurate Oswald Wirth Tarot deck this is just a minor inconvenience as the deck is beautiful and a real treasure to behold.

-See card images from the Le Tarot d' Oswald Wirth
+See sample card images from the Le Tarot d' Oswald Wirth

 Contribute to Aeclectic: Write a review · Add your deck · Send us card images